 To select the tool best suited for your CRO roadmap, consider the following parameters.

-Mobile App A/B Testing has a myriad of use cases.
+Mobile App A/B Testing has a myriad of use cases similar to the A/B testing of the mobile web version.
 For you to be able to select the right tool for your business, you need to first have a clear understanding of the use cases you want to tackle (at least the ones you wish to begin with).
 Once you are clear about that, you are automatically a step closer to narrowing down on the tool that offers maximum capabilities that cater to your requirements.

 Some of the most common use cases of mobile app A/B testing include:

-Mobile app A/B testing tools allow you to create two (or more) variations of your user flows so you can pit them against each other and deploy the one that leads to the maximum improvement in your key app metrics.
+Mobile app A/B testing tools allow you to create two or more variants of your user flows so you can pit them against each other and deploy the one that leads to the maximum improvement in your key user engagement metrics.
 Furthermore, your tool must also enable you to segment your users based on their purchase and browsing behavior, and other demographic attributes so you can target them with the most relevant variation and figure out what works for which group.